This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 For example, at Sponge Outlet, you can get the basic eraser sponges for as low as 29 cents apiece (and free shipping).
 I think the lowest I’ve seen Mr. Clean Magic Erasers is around 75 cents apiece.
 That’s a big difference for basically the same product.

-Melamine foam is the active component of Procter & Gamble’s product Mr. Clean Magic Eraser, as well as other similar cleaning products … The foam is manufactured in Germany by BASF under the name Basotect.
-Source
+Melamine foam is the active component of Procter & Gamble’s product Mr. Clean Magic Eraser, as well as other similar cleaning products … The foam is manufactured in Germany by BASF under the name Basotect.~ Source

-How I Use Melamine Cleaning Sponges
+How I Use A Melamine Sponge Around The House

 My favorite uses for these cleaning blocks change all the time.